omkarakatta/diftrans/README.md

 ### Setup for Difference-in-Transports

-To provide a bit more context to our synthetic example, suppose that the shift in the post-distribution of our variable of interest is considered to be the result of some treatment.
-Perhaps there are unobserved trends in our variable that might also explain this shift.
+Above, we assumed that the treatment is sole reason why any shifts between the pre- and post-distributions of `x` might occur.
+Now suppose there are unobserved trends in our variable that might also explain this shift.
 To elicit how much of this shift is due to the treatment and how much of this shift is due to unobserved trends, we can compare our distributions above with distributions of the same variable measured in some control group that did not receive the treatment but was also subjected to the same unobserved trends.

 The novel differences-in-transports estimator described in Daljord et al. (2020) quantifies the change in distribution due to some treatment